tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/morphology.rst

 -  SoundEx and MetaPhone phonetic algorithms.

 You can also link with <b>libstemmer</b> library for even more stemmers (see details below).
-With libstemmer, Sphinx also supports morphological processing for more than 15 other languages.
+With libstemmer, Manticore also supports morphological processing for more than 15 other languages.
 Binary packages should come prebuilt with libstemmer support, too.

-Lemmatizers require a dictionary that needs to be additionally downloaded from the Sphinx website.
+Lemmatizers require a dictionary that needs to be additionally downloaded from the Manticore website.
 That dictionary needs to be installed in a directory specified by `lemmatizer\_base <../../common_section_configuration_options/lemmatizerbase.md>`__ directive.
 Also, there is a